How Can Talk Therapy Improve Mental Health

 If you or a loved one are experiencing thoughts of suicide, please know that help is available.
 You can call the National Suicide Prevention Lifeline anytime, 24/7, at 988.

-Many individuals find that the skills learned in psychological therapy can span many years and offer long-term results.
+Many individuals find that the skills learned in talk therapy can span many years and offer long-term results.
 When you develop a talk therapy treatment plan with your therapist, you aren't only addressing present behaviors and concerns but also developing behavioral skills that may help you in future situations.
 You can continue to turn back to the skills learned in therapy anytime during your life.

 What's social guidance in therapy?